KrivanRaulAdrian/c-study/C/README.md

 ### unsigned int

 - unsigned is a qualifier that can be applied to certain types (including int), which effectively doubles the positive range of variables of that type, at the cost of disallowing any negative values.
-- You’ll occasionally have use for unsigned variables in CS50.

 **Unsigned Integer Range**
 0 65,535